OneGameDad/DogParkPals/README.md

 - Do not commit `backend/dev.db` (local SQLite database).
 - Prisma migrations in `backend/prisma/migrations` are versioned; run `npx prisma migrate deploy` after pulling to sync.
 - Environment: `DATABASE_URL=file:./dev.db` is set in `backend/.env` for local SQLite development.
+- Prisma config file `prisma.config.ts` has been removed; Prisma reads `schema.prisma` and the seed hook from `package.json`.

 ## Resources
 More to come